ziul-bio/DMS_ML_AMP/README.md

 ### Get Counts

-One can run the script [getCounts.sh](https://github.com/ziul-bio/DMS_ML_AMP/blob/main/01_getCount.sh) to obtain the result we did.
+One can run the script [getCounts.sh](https://github.com/ziul-bio/DMS_ML_AMP/blob/main/scripts/01_getCount.sh) to obtain the result we did.
-To run this script you will need [seqkit](https://bioinf.shenwei.me/seqkit/) installed in a unix enviromet.
+To run this script you will need [seqkit](https://bioinf.shenwei.me/seqkit/) and [flexbar](https://github.com/seqan/flexbar) installed in a unix enviromet.

 **Note: Since tha raw FASTQ files are larger the limit size allowed in github, they are not available yet, this script will not work.**